 Academy profession and vocational colleges

-At academy profession and vocational colleges, you can take the following types of programmes:
+At academies and vocational colleges, you can take the following types of programmes:

 - Academy profession programmes with a duration of from 1½ to 2½ years.